CompuCell3D/PythonScriptingManual/docs/reaction_diffusion_solver.rst

             \end{cases}

-In such a case additional term would be coded as follows:
+In such a case, additional terms would be coded as follows:

 .. code-block:: xml

     <AdditionalTerm>CellType==1 ?
 0.01*F : 0.15*F</AdditionalTerm>

-Notice that we have used here, so called ternary operator which might be familiar to you from other programing languages such as C or C++ and is equivalent to`` if-then-els``e statement
+We used a ternary operator, which functions the same as an `` if-then-else`` statement, to decide which expression to use based on whether or not the CellType is 1.
+(The syntax is similar to programming languages like C or C++)

 The syntax of the ternary (aka ``if-then-else`` statement) is as follows: